 Dust collector filter changes will vary based on the application.
 It's important to change your dust collector filters as often as recommended by the manufacturer.
 Certain dust collector cartridge filters can operate for up to two years or longer.
-Applications with heavy dust loads will require more frequentl filter changes.
+Applications with heavy dust loads will require more frequent filter changes.

 Our dust collector replacement filters are built to withstand high volume dust loads - providing a longer filter life and air that is cleaner than industry standards.